rwaldron/idiomatic.js/readme.md

 // You can preempt issues by using smart coercion with unary + or - operators:

 foo = +document.getElementById("foo-input").value;
-      ^ unary + operator will converts its right side operand to a number
+      ^ unary + operator will convert its right side operand to a number

 // typeof foo;
 // "number"